How to increase restaurant sales is a common question among restaurant owners and managers.

 - Provide online ordering

-- Promote your restaurant leveraging social media
+- Market your restaurant by leveraging social media

 - Exercise search engine optimization (SEO)